TITLE 86: REVENUE

 e) Failure to Serve.
 Failure to serve copies of documents as required under this Section does not in any way impair the jurisdiction of the Board over any party.
 The Board shall order the offending party to reimburse the aggrieved party for any expenses shown to have been incurred as a result of the failure to serve.

 f) Definition.
-"Document" includes any form of documentary or rebuttal evidence as provided in Sections 1910.65 and 1910.66 of this Part, any board of review submission required under Section 1910.40 of this Part, and requests to intervene and resolutions required under Section 1910.60 of this Part.
+"Document" includes any form of documentary or rebuttal evidence as provided in Sections 1910.65 and 1910.66, any board of review submission required under Section 1910.40, and requests to intervene and resolutions required under Section 1910.60.